VasanthManiVasi/MusicModels.jl/README.md

 ## Training

 To train a new music transformer or to fine-tune one of the available models on your own collection of midi files, the midi files must first be converted to one-hot indices, which can then be fed to the model as inputs.
-Please refer to `examples/maestro_datagen.jl` for an example script on converting midifiles to model inputs.
+Please refer to `examples/MAESTRO Language Modelling/maestro_datagen.jl` for an example script on converting midifiles to model inputs.
 The example provided performs data generation for training a piano performance language model on the MAESTRO dataset.
-Finally, see `examples/maestro_train.jl` for a training script to train a language model on the processed MAESTRO dataset we obtained from data generation.
+Finally, see `examples/MAESTRO Language Modelling/maestro_train.jl` for a training script to train a language model on the processed MAESTRO dataset we obtained from data generation.
 The examples can be modified for training on your own data.